ZenoNing/Zeno_Deep_Learning_Notes/2024/Issues_and_ideas.md

 **Transformers:**

-a great many of parameters; requirement of large amounts of training data; slow convergence process,
+a great many of parameters; requirement of large amounts of training data; slow convergence process; have to introduce an extra part which called StyleGAN to get pluralistic generation

 remarkable scaling properties under increasing model size, training compute and data; efficiently handle dependencies across larger distances (which denotes extracting global feature more efficiently in inpainting tasks, compared to UNet based on CNN architecture)